Please enable the breadcrumb option to use this shortcode!

-With support from PEPFAR and the U.S. Government team in country, AIHA currently manages two partnerships to strengthen health system capacity in Zambia through our HIV/AIDS Twinning Center, having successfully graduated two long-standing partnerships — one focused on palliative care and another on HIV prevention through the mass media — from this technical assistance program in late 2014.
+With support from PEPFAR and the US Government team in country, AIHA currently manages four partnerships to strengthen health system capacity in Zambia through our HRSA-supported HIV/AIDS Twinning Center Program, having successfully graduated two long-standing partnerships — one focused on palliative care and another on HIV prevention through the mass media — from this technical assistance program in late 2014.

 In addition, AIHA is part of the USAID-funded Zambia Rising consortium led by Save the Children.
 Under Zambia Rising, we are spearheading efforts to strengthen the country’s social welfare workforce by implementing a training program for community-based psychosocial caregivers known as Para Social Workers and by strengthening the institutional capacity of the national professional social work association.